 If your mother-in-law problems seem insurmountable, remember that this is a relationship conflict that you and your partner need to work through together.
 This may be the worst problem you face – and it may help you build a better relationship and marriage.

-Don’t expect your mother-in-law to change — or your mother-in-law problems to be solved overnight.
+Your mother-in-law won’t change, and your mother-in-law problems won’t be solved overnight.
 People can and do change, but it’s not realistic to stay in your relationship and expect your mother-in-law problems to suddenly disappear!
 Generally, toxic in-laws won’t do an about face and start welcoming you to their family gatherings.
 Be realistic, and expect a future similar to your present situation.
 If you’re not currently welcome at your in-laws’ family gatherings now, you can expect not be welcomed later.

 For more tips on coping with mother-in-law problems, read Should You Visit In-Laws and Family Members Who Are Hurtful?